Applying to the Biotechnology Training Program

 - Preference will be given to nominees who have completed at least one laboratory rotation project (or who provide a written commitment to do so)

 - Students may be appointed as trainees without receiving funding from the BLP.
-Several trainees currently in the BLP who do not receive funding from the BLP have fellowships (e.g. NSF, DOE), some of them are supported by their Division, some are funded by their mentors on grants.
+Several trainees currently in the BLP who do not receive funding from the BLP have fellowships (e.g., NSF, DOE), some of them are supported by their Division, and some are funded by their mentors on grants.
 Essentially, we consider all of these as "mentor-supported."
 Students may check the box indicating whether they are requesting partial funding from the BLP or are already fully funded from external sources.

 - Once someone is in the program, there is no distinction based on where their funding is from - all trainees are allowed to (and expected to) participate fully in the program.

 - Mentors may nominate more than one student per cycle.
 All of the nominees are considered in the same pool.

 - Students who are currently in their first (G1), second (G2), or third (G3) year at Caltech may apply to the program.
 Students who have not yet matriculated at Caltech are not eligible.

 - Lab rotations are short projects whose length depends upon the graduate option.

 - Nomination packages cannot be submitted by students.
-The program will only consider packages submitted by the mentor or a delegated administrator.
+The program will only consider packages submitted by a faculty mentor or a designated administrator.

-The nomination package should be compiled into a single PDF labeled with the student's name, submission date and faculty mentor last name (2022‑BLP‑Application_Student-Last-Name_Submission-Date_Faculty-Mentor-Last-Name).
+The nomination package should be compiled into a single PDF labeled with the student's last name, submission date, and faculty mentor last name (2022‑BLP‑Application_Student-Last-Name_Submission-Date_Faculty-Mentor-Last-Name).
 The PDF must contain the following:

-- Signed nomination letter from the faculty mentor, addressed to Dr. Frances Arnold on Department letterhead, the mentor should provide an evaluation of the student's aptitude for the program, an indication of the kind of industrial biotechnology experience the student may pursue during their graduate work, and a commitment from the mentor to participate in BLP activities.
+- Signed nomination letter from the faculty mentor, addressed to Dr. Frances Arnold on Department letterhead; the mentor should provide an evaluation of the student's aptitude for the program, and a commitment from the mentor to participate in BLP activities

 - Student's 250-word "Personal Statement" describing their interest in the program and expected impact on their future career (250 words is about 1 page, double-spaced)